 DBS card testing is also particularly useful for public health initiatives.
 Street teams responsible for collecting blood samples normally have to worry about transporting blood at temperature with a stabilizer.
 Our cards can literally be stored and sent in envelopes.
 DBS home health testing allows teams to collect and store a greater number of specimens without the samples going bad.

-Most everyday people aren’t familiar with the DBS self-testing process, which is why we’ve created awesome video tutorials and digital instructions for providers and partners to share with patients and customers.
-We show users how to collect blood correctly for an overall positive self-testing experience through telemedicine services.
+Most everyday people aren’t familiar with the DBS self-testing process, which is why we’ve created video tutorials and digital instructions for providers to share with patients.
+We show patients how to collect blood for an overall positive self-testing experience through telemedicine services.

-Phlebotomy, which relies on intravenous extraction, requires skilled staff and special equipment, but is more widely accepted.
-A phlebotomist or lab technician punctures a vein and draws enough blood to multiple tests.
+Phlebotomy, which relies on intravenous extraction, requires skilled staff and special equipment.
+A phlebotomist or lab technician punctures a vein and draws enough blood to perform multiple tests.
 However, phlebotomy is expensive and doesn’t necessarily break down barriers to care.
 The blood needs to be transported with a stabilizer within temperature range, which can increase cost.

 Ready to partner